 Repeat with the remaining dough pieces and place them 3 inches apart on the prepared baking sheets (2 loaves per sheet).

-10 Bake the loaves: About 20 minutes before the loaves finish their final rise, heat the oven to 350ºF.
+About 20 minutes before the loaves finish their final rise, preheat the oven.

 Place the loaves in the oven and bake for 25 minutes, then swap the top and bottom sheets and rotate each pan 180° and bake for 15 to 20 minutes longer, or until the loaves are nicely browned.
 (Total baking time is 40 to 45 minutes).